Radon and Indoor Air Program

 3. Buy a radon-resistant home - If you are considering buying a new home, look for builders who use radon-resistant new construction.
 Read more about radon-resistant new construction, "Building Radon Out: A Step-by-Step Guide to Build Radon-Resistant Homes".

 Contact your state radon program for information about radon testing, mitigation, and radon-resistant new construction.

 The National Radon Poster Contest is an annual event for students 10-14 years old, sponsored by the Conference of Radiation Control Program Directors, and the U.S. Environmental Protection Agency.
-The contest aims to raise awareness about the harmful effects of elevated indoor radon levels.
+This year Florida hosted a Video Contest as well.
+Both contests aim to raise awareness about the harmful effects of elevated indoor radon levels.
 The contest goals include increasing the number of homes tested for radon and educating people about reducing radon levels at home.

-All winners for this year's radon poster contest are from Hollywood Academy of Arts and Science.
-The 2016 national winners may be viewed at www.radonleaders.org:
+These are the winners for this year's radon video contest.
+The 2018 national winners may be viewed at www.radonleaders.org:

 1st - A. Chatterjee: Don't Become a Statistic.
 Fairview Middle School.

 2nd - K. Crook: Radon A Cancerous Gas.
 Bay Haven Charter Academy Middle School.